crossplane-contrib/function-python/README.md

 [![CI](https://github.com/crossplane-contrib/function-python/actions/workflows/ci.yml/badge.svg)](https://github.com/crossplane-contrib/function-python/actions/workflows/ci.yml)

-A Crossplane composition function that lets you compose resources using Python.
+A Crossplane function that lets you compose resources and run operational tasks using Python.

+## Composition Functions

-Provide a Python script that defines a `compose` function with this signature:
+To compose resources, provide a Python script that defines a `compose` function with this signature:

 ```python
 from crossplane.function.proto.v1 import run_function_pb2 as fnv1